@CalFootball | @CalCoachDykes

-Dykes’ high-energy style of offense produced a prolific offense that in addition to leading the nation in both scoring offense (51.50 ppg) and total offense (577.92 ypg) with an offense that posted the fifth-highest per-game scoring average ever by a team in the Football Bowl Subdivision (FBS), was also among the NCAA’s top 20 in passing offense (3rd, 350.75 ypg), sacks allowed (7th, 0.83 per game), turnover margin (10th, +1.08 per game) and rushing offense (17th, 227.17 ypg).
+Dykes’ high-energy style of offense produced a prolific unit that in addition to leading the nation in both scoring offense and total offense in 2012 produced the fifth-highest per-game scoring average ever by a team in the Football Bowl Subdivision (FBS).
+The squad also finished among the NCAA’s top 20 in passing offense (3rd, 350.75 ypg), sacks allowed (7th, 0.83 per game), turnover margin (10th, +1.08 per game) and rushing offense (17th, 227.17 ypg).
 The Bulldogs scored more than 40 points in 11 of 12 games and over 50 points on eight occasions.

-Quarterback Colby Cameron was named the 2012 Western Athletic Conference Offensive Player of the Year and earned the Sammy Baugh Award presented to college football’s top passer by The Touchdown Club of Columbus.
-Cameron completed 359-of-522 passes (68.8%) for 4,147 yards and 31 touchdowns with just five interceptions.
-He ranked third nationally in total offense (360.33 ypg), while he was 22nd in the nation in passing efficiency (153.19).
+Quarterback Colby Cameron was named the 2012 WAC Offensive Player of the Year and earned the Sammy Baugh Award presented to college football’s top passer by The Touchdown Club of Columbus.

 During his tenure at Louisiana Tech, Dykes engineered a turnaround for a program that improved all three seasons under his leadership.
 The Bulldogs were 4-8 the year before he arrived in 2009, then proceeded to finish 5-7, 8-5 and 9-3 in successive campaigns.
-In 2011, Louisiana Tech started just 1-4, and then won seven consecutive games to clinch the Western Athletic Conference title – the team’s first conference championship in a decade – and a berth in the Poinsettia Bowl.
-Dykes was named the WAC Coach of the Year for the effort.
+In 2011, Louisiana Tech started just 1-4 before winning seven consecutive games to clinch the Western Athletic Conference title – the team’s first conference championship in a decade – and a berth in the Poinsettia Bowl.
+Dykes was named the WAC Coach of the Year.

 Dykes, the son of former longtime Texas Tech coach Spike Dykes, boasts a resume that includes additional stops in the Pac-12, Big 12 and SEC, where he served under such head coaches as Mike Stoops (Arizona), Mike Leach (Texas Tech) and Hal Mumme (Kentucky).